2 ZERO HUNGER

 • Sustainable Dining Infrastructure

 The university maintained multiple dining facilities across campus, offering affordable menus with locally sourced ingredients.
-These interventions supported student health and success, while minimizing environmental impact through sustainable procurement and waste reduction practices.
+These measures supported student health and success, while minimising environmental impact through sustainable procurement and waste reduction practices.

 • Hokkaido University Meal Plan

 The Hokkaido University CO-OP provided a prepaid Meal Plan that guaranteed reliable access to nutritious meals without daily budgeting stress.
-It supported diverse dietary needs and helped reduce student hunger while reassuring families with transparent usage monitoring.
+It supported diverse dietary needs and eased concerns about daily meals while reassuring families with transparent usage monitoring.

 • 100-Yen Breakfast Programmes

-Through the Hokkaido University Elm Alumni Association and the Hokkaido University CO-OP, 100-yen Breakfast initiatives provided nutritious morning meals at a highly subsidized cost.
-These interventions encouraged healthy routines, reduced financial stress, and strengthened institutional commitment to student welfare.
+Through the Hokkaido University Elm Alumni Association and the Hokkaido University CO-OP, 100-yen Breakfast initiatives provided nutritious morning meals at a highly subsidised cost.
+These initiatives encouraged healthy routines, reduced financial stress, and strengthened institutional commitment to student welfare.

 • 100-Yen Dinner Initiative

 In collaboration with Campus Support Co., Ltd., the Hokkaido University CO-OP provided evening meals for just 100 yen.
-This ensured that students had access to balanced nutrition at low cost, addressing food insecurity during critical study hours.
+This ensured that students had access to balanced nutrition at low cost, supporting students during critical study hours.

 • Collaboration with Secoma Company Limited